paulcockram7/paulcockram7.github.io/_posts/2016-01-10-advent calendar.md

 * Click OK.

-* Next; View the slide show to check that the trigger works as expected.
+* Next: View the slide show to check that the trigger works as expected.

 * If it does, you can now copy and paste the door to cover the other images.
 The trigger should copy as well.